Coronavirus FAQ: I just got a booster. Can I ... go crazy?

 (For help weighing your risks, refer to our questionnaire.)

-If you do find out you've come in contact with someone who turned out to be infected, people with boosters should follow the same CDC guidance they did before: Get tested 5-7 days after the exposure.
+If you do find out you've come in contact with someone who turned out to be infected, people with boosters should follow the same CDC guidance they did before: Get tested five to seven days after the exposure.

 Ready to roll up your sleeve again?
 You may not have long to wait: Boosters for all vaccinated Americans 18 and older may be here by Thanksgiving.